Azure/autorest.python/docs/customizations.md

 # Grow Up Story for Generated SDKs

-This quickstart will introduce how to group up your generated code with customizations.
+This quickstart will introduce how to grow up your generated code with customizations.

 **Note: This quickstart does not focus on renaming or removing generated objects**.
 If you'd like to rename or remove generated objects, the changes should really be made in the
 OpenAPI definition of your service.
 If you absolutely can not modify the OpenAPI definition, you can use directives, specifically [these pre-defined directives](https://github.com/Azure/autorest/blob/main/docs/generate/built-in-directives.md) in your README configuration

-## Key Concept: \_patch.py
+## Key Concept: _patch.py

 The `_patch.py` files at each level of the modules will be the entry point to customize the generated code.